 The Psychological First Aid Team is responsible for the caring and safety of all students on campus during an emergency.
-It also provides psychological first aid as needed during and immediately after an emergency, pursuant to the District's Crisis Intervention procedures and or Handbook/Handout.
+It also provides psychological first aid as needed during and immediately after an emergency, pursuant to the District's Crisis Intervention policy and procedures.

-Psychological First Aid Team Leader: Janelle Kay
+Psychological First Aid Team Leader: Alicia Stokes

-Alternate Team Leader: Lauren Link
+Alternate Team Leader: Kelly Biersdorff